Florida woman hid 93-year-old mom’s body in freezer to collect disability, police say

 TAMPA, Fla.
 (WFLA) — A Florida woman was arrested Thursday after police said she hid her mother’s body in a freezer to continue collecting the woman’s disability benefits.

-On April 28, 2022, police in the city of Sebastian found the body of Marie Hoskins inside a chest freezer while conducting a welfare check at her home.
+Police in the city of Sebastian found the body of Marie Hoskins inside a chest freezer on April 28 while conducting a welfare check at her home.

-Police said the victim’s daughter, 64-year-old Michele Hoskins, told officers she found her mother’s body in her bedroom.
+Police said the victim’s daughter, Michele Hoskins, 64, told officers she found her mother’s body in her bedroom.

-Further investigation found that Marie Hoskins, 93, had been dead for around two weeks from natural causes before her daughter bought the freezer to hide her mother’s death, police said.
+Further investigation found that Marie Hoskins, 93, had been dead for about two weeks from natural causes before her daughter bought the freezer to hide her mother’s death, police said.

 According to the Sebastian Police Department, Michele Hoskins allegedly concealed her mother’s death “for the concern she would not be able to receive her disability benefits.”